 Lunch and Learn brings together YSP alumni and students

-Dr. Rochelle Woods, director of the Young Scholars Program, spoke about the history, changes and challenges for the over 3,000 Young Scholars who have participated in the program since YSP began in 1988.
+Dr. Rochelle Woods, director of the Young Scholars Program, spoke about the history, changes, and challenges for the over 3,000 Young Scholars who have participated in the program since YSP began in 1988.
 Dr. Woods also spoke about the importance of “robust programs and support” for Young Scholars throughout their time at The Ohio State University.
-And that strong support from YSP is making a difference: the first-year retention rate for the 2015 cohort stands at 89%, and 87% of YSP undergraduates ended the 2015-16 academic year in good standing at the university.
+And that strong support from YSP is making a difference: the program size has expanded, and the first-year and second-year undergraduate retention rate has significantly improved since the new programming initiatives began.

 The alumni attending were quick to point out that the encouragement they received through the Young Scholars Program was instrumental in their academic journeys through high school and Ohio State.
 And each understands just how important it is for the program to remain strong.
 Said one alumnus, Derrick Greenwade, “We are all passionate about YSP, and we want to spread knowledge, and dispel myths.”